 The Initiation Process Group is the first of the five PMBOK-defined project process groups.
 The initiation processes formalize the authorization to start a project or phase.
 Keep in mind that the process groups can apply to a project or a specific phase within a project.
-Take a look at the Project Life Cycle Reference section for more information.

 At the start of a project, the project could be separated into multiple phases.
 For example, if the project is a rather complex project with many moving parts, the project could be broken into phases that bring up the core functions.
 Then, future functions could be incorporated as budget, schedule, and resources permit.
 Breaking a project into phases helps avoid the “big bang” release and reduces project risk in general.